zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

-# synthetic sgRNA library based functional genomics for prokaryotes: NGS data processing part
+# synthetic sgRNA library based functional genomics for prokaryotes: NGS data processing package

 ## What is this?
 This python script collection is one of the two the software subpackages of CRISPRi functional genomics method for the prokaryotes, used for the NGS data processing and result visualization.
 The basic description of this program can be found at BioRxiv: https://doi.org/10.1101/129668.
 Please cite this paper or subsequent peer-reviewed publication if this program is useful to your work.